-Co Loa Citadel is not only a cultural heritage, a proof of the creativity, technical level and culture of the ancient Vietnamese people.
-Currently, this place has long become a tourist destination imbued with historical values associated with many legends of Vietname.
+Co Loa Citadel is not only a cultural heritage site but also a testament to the creativity, technical skill, and culture of the ancient Vietnamese people.
+Currently, this place has long been a tourist destination imbued with historical significance and associated with many legends of Vietnam.

-Co Loa Citadel (Vietnamese: Thành Cổ Loa, literally meaning “ancient spiral”), also known as Loa Citadel, is an ancient citadel associated with the legend of An Duong Vuong building the citadel and the story of My Chau – Trong Thuy.
-This citadel was built in the 3rd century BC, was the capital of Au Lac country, now belongs to Dong Anh district, Hanoi capital.
+Co Loa Citadel (Vietnamese: Thành Cổ Loa, literally “ancient spiral”), also known as Loa Citadel, is an ancient citadel associated with the legend of An Duong Vuong building it and the story of My Chau – Trong Thuy.
+This citadel, built in the 3rd century BC, was the capital of the Au Lac country.

-Archaeologists have identified this as the oldest, largest citadel and also the place with the most unique structure in the history of citadel construction of the Ancient Vietnamese people.
+Archaeologists have identified this as the oldest, largest citadel, and the place with the most distinctive structure in the history of citadel construction by the Ancient Vietnamese people.
 Co Loa Citadel is associated with the legend of “The Magic Crossbow” when King An Duong Vuong built the citadel (III century BC).

-In the relic area, there are currently about 60 ancient relics, of which 7 are ranked at the National level.
-Besides, the area is also preserving a system of intangible cultural heritage including unique folk customs, festivals, traditional craft villages and typical culinary culture.
+In the relic area, there are currently about 60 ancient relics, of which 7 are nationally ranked.
+Besides, the area is also preserving a system of intangible cultural heritage, including unique folk customs, festivals, traditional craft villages, and typical culinary culture.

-Address: Co Loa commune, Dong Anh district, Hanoi capital
+Address: Co Loa commune, Dong Anh Commune, Hanoi capital

 Opening hours: 6:30 – 18:00 daily